-California Bearing Ratio (CBR) is a parameter of great importance in geotechnical engineering to evaluate the strength of subgrade material of pavements structures of roadways, railways, airfields CBR and [1]. can determined in the field as well as in the laboratory.
-In the field CBR test method, a loading jack is used to force a piston into the soil mass and subgrade material at the test site, and piston load is compared to the depth of penetration to measure the relative strength of insitu soils and base course material for pavement design.
+California Bearing Ratio (CBR) is a parameter of great importance in geotechnical engineering to evaluate the strength of subgrade material of pavements structures of roadways, railways, and airfields [1].
+CBR can be determined in the field as well as in the laboratory.
+In the field CBR test method, a loading jack is used to force a piston into the soil mass and subgrade material at the test site, and piston load is compared to the depth of penetration to measure the relative strength of in-situ soils and base course material for pavement design.
 Field CBR equipment is costly and difficult to carry at different locations/ sites.
 Therefore, laboratory methods are generally employed for the determination of CBR of soil and subgrade material.
 In the laboratory, CBR is determined by inserting a plunger of standard diameter at a rate of 1.3 mm/min into a compacted soil specimen prepared at Optimum Water Content (OWC) [2].
 The CBR values of any soil samples can be estimated either in soaked conditions or in un-soaked conditions.
 Normally, the CBR values of soaked soil samples are always lower than the values of un-soaked samples.
 Therefore, the CBR values of soaked samples are generally accepted as a quality estimation of subgrade materials.
-However, the soil samples prepared at OWC need to be kept in water saturation condition for 4 days, and the entire exercise of determining the soil CBR is a time- consuming process [2, 13] and hence, the construction time is affected significantly by this process.
-Generally, CBR is to be determined for a number of samples, which is costly and time-consuming.
-Moreover, there is a possibility of Plastic Limit (PL), Optimum Water Content (OWC), disturbance of (LL), Plasticity Index (PI), and Maximum Dry Density (MDD).